 - If you are suffering past your treatment recommendation, do not hesitate to contact your doctor to schedule more visits!

-- If your pain is interfering with your everday life, let your doctor know.
+- If your pain is interfering with your everyday life, let your doctor know.